Godzilla vs. Charles Barkley: Production

-Wieden+Kennedy employees Warren Eakins and Steve Sandoz converted the idea of Charles Barkley contending Godzilla after Nike revealed that Barkley's face would be featured on a pair of new Nike basketball sneakers.
+Wieden+Kennedy employees Warren Eakins and Steve Sandoz conceived of the idea of Charles Barkley contending Godzilla after Nike revealed that Barkley's face would be featured on a pair of new Nike basketball sneakers.
 Industrial Light & Magic began production on the commercial after Nike, Wieden + Kennedy, Barkley, and Toho approved the proposal.

 It was originally intended for Japanese audiences, but Nike was impressed enough to use it in the United States, where it debuted on September 9, 1992, during the MTV Video Music Awards broadcast on MTV.
 Before the commercial's debut a trailer aired during the 1992 NBA All-Star Game.

 The commercial required eight days of filming during the first two weeks in June 1992 and four weeks of editing thereafter.
 It employs suitmation techniques, which were still being used in the Godzilla films being made by Toho.
 Clint Goldman of ILM explained, "The idea was that we would show a modern look, but not with total 'ILM realism'.
 It just wouldn't be true to the subject matter."
 The Godzilla costume comprised many foam rubber pieces, and puppeteers produced the monster's facial expressions with radio control devices.
 The crew reconstructed the miniature set used for Ghostbusters II (1989) to resemble Tokyo for Barkley and Godzilla's confrontation.
 The special effects team used mattes to create the illusion of a larger city.

 This commercial was the first television commercial to ever utilize 3D Audio.
 The Barnaby microphone invented by Jeff Gold of 3D.Audio was used by Jeff Roth of Focused Audio to create a basketball dribbling sound that would jump out of the speakers.